SSAT, ISEE & HSPT Prep & School Placement Advising

 The Secondary School Admission Test (SSAT)

 The SSAT tests students in fifth through eleventh grade and consists of five sections: verbal, which tests vocabulary through synonyms and analogies, reading comprehension, two mathematics sections, and an un-scored writing sample.
 Students often find the vocabulary to be challenging on the SSAT, as well as the upper level math concepts.
 All questions are multiple choice with five answer choices.
 Students are penalized ¼ point for incorrect answers.
 The SSAT provides a scaled score and percentile rank comparing the results with students in the same grade and gender that have taken the exam over the previous three years.
 The SSAT is offered throughout the year and students are not limited to the number of times they can take it.
 Students can take the SSAT at a local independent school or privately.
-Students should aim to take the SSAT twice and can choose which scores to submit to schools.
+Students should aim to take the SSAT at least twice and can choose which scores to submit to schools.

 Quantitative 5-8 sessions (depends on whether we have to teach them the math, which we often do)